camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-migration.md

 If you create a mapping that is incorrect, a red error indicator <span class="badge" style="background-color: #d9534f; border: 1px solid #d43f3a;">
   <span class="glyphicon glyphicon-remove"></span>
 </span> is displayed in the top right corner of the source and target activity of the faulty mapping.
-Clicking on the error indicator opens a tooptip showing details of the error.
+Clicking on the error indicator opens a tooltip showing details of the error.

 ## Set Update Event Trigger flag